checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

 checked is the variable `y`, then `x`, `y`, and `1` all produce the same value as `y`.

+In addition, the `CheckingState` class also has several members that keep track of information that is used to emit diagnostic messages during bounds validation (if the bounds checker is not able to prove that a given inferred bounds expression implies a given target bounds expression).
+These members
+include:

+1. `LostLValues`
+2. `UnknownSrcBounds`
+3. `BlameAssignments`

 ## Updating the Checking State

 The `ObservedBounds` and `EquivExprs` members of the `CheckingState` instance